enkidevs/curriculum/glossary/general/markdown-formatting.md

 # Markdown Formatting

-Before you leave your first comment suggestions, it might help to brush-up your markdown formatting.
+Before you leave your first comment answer, it might help to brush-up your markdown formatting.

 When submitting an answer in the comment section, you'll want to use something like this: